 To protect wildlife, please observe them from a distance.
 Biking, fishing, boating, swimming and wading are prohibited in the park.

-Dogs are now permitted year around.
+Dogs are now permitted year-round.
 They are required to be kept on leash.

 The Rookery, a gazebo named after a place where birds breed or congregate, sports the red tile roof that formerly topped Albertsons first supermarket, which opened in Boise in 1939.
 Supporting the roof are broad beams from an airport hangar previously located where Boise State University now stands, and once visited by Charles Lindbergh.
 Although most of the rock used in this park is Boise sandstone, inlaid in the floor of The Rookery are small, reddish granite stones imported from Germany.
-Adjacent to The Rookery is a cross-section of the world's largest ponderosa pine tree, estimated to be 376 years old.
+Rookery gazebo is currently closed due to the need for repairs.
+For your safety, please remain behind the fence.

 The second gazebo, The Eyrie, was named after the nest of a bird prey.
 The impressive stone and beam construction of The Rookery is repeated here.
 You will find a rustic, lean-to roof of huge rounded beams and specially milled split cedar poles.
 The roof and walls frame a secluded alcove with stone benches that face an arrangement of massive sandstone fountains.
 The Rookery was rebuilt in April 2013.